 The Human Evolutionary Biology and Health Lab that I direct in the Department of Anthropology at Baylor University specializes in the measurement of human energy expenditure (via doubly labeled water stable isotope tracking) and physiological biomarkers and hormones.
 My long-term field research is performed collaboratively with Indigenous populations in Ecuador and Papua New Guinea.
 This work addresses fundamental topics in anthropology and biology, but it also strives to reduce health disparities and to improve the lives of the amazing people that participate in my research.

 My research has been funded by the National Science Foundation, the Leakey Foundation, the Czech Science Foundation, and others.
-It has been featured by several media outlets, including Good Morning America, Healthline, El País, Daily Mail, and The Scientist magazine.
+It has been featured by several media outlets, including The New York Times, Good Morning America, Healthline, El País, The Chicago Tribune, and The Scientist magazine.
 I am currently a CIFAR Azrieli Global Scholar in the Child and Brain Development Program.

 Please contact me with education and public outreach opportunities!